Lance-Free/pain-xml/README.md

 ### Parsing Direct Debit Documents

-To parse a Direct Debit XML document back into a payment order represented as a Go struct, use the ToOrder method provided by the DirectDebitDocument struct:
+To parse a Direct Debit XML document back into a payment order represented as a Go struct, use the ToOrder function provided by the painxml package:

 ```go
 xmlData := []byte("<xml>...</xml>") // Replace with actual XML data